 In some cases, people with MTHFR mutations benefit from supplementing with methylfolate, which is the “bioactive” form of folate.
 This “gets around” the problems they have with folic acid in particular.

-To find out whether MTHFR should be on your radar, you can take raw data from 23andme, or another provider like Ancestry, and upload the data to a site like Genetic Genie to determine whether you have one copy, or two copies of either MTHFR C677T, or MTHFR A1298C, the “mutant” versions of the gene.
+To find out whether MTHFR should be on your radar, you can take raw data from 23andme, or another provider like Ancestry, and upload the data to our site as part of a custom nutrition plan.
+Your nutrition plan will not only tell you your MTHFR status, it will give you a full methylation analysis as well as a diet type outlining how your body handles fat, carbohydrate, histamine, and more.
+With that sales pitch out of the way, you can also find out MTHFR status for from a site like Genetic Genie.
+Genetic Genie can help you determine whether you have one copy, or two copies of either MTHFR C677T, or MTHFR A1298C, the “mutant” versions of the gene.

 My MTHFR Story